BR19-gh/BR19-gh/README.md

 - Computer Science Graduate form QU 🎓.

+- Working at Innovationteam as Pega Developer ⚙️💼.

 - FullStack and Software Developer 💻🌐.

 - Live in Unaizah, Qassim, KSA 🌴🇸🇦.